feiryrej/scraptopia/README.md

         <td>Duane Kyros Marzan</td>
         <td><img src="https://github.com/user-attachments/assets/fa4ebb00-5289-4bad-bb7a-7b09e998f0d1" alt="" style="border-radius: 50%; width: 50px;"></td>
         <td><a href="https://github.com/kyrariii">kyrariii</a></td>
-        <td>Designer: is responsible for adding sound effects to enhance the game's audio experience.
+        <td>Developer, Designer: is responsible for adding sound effects to enhance the game's audio experience.
 He is also responsible for creating Ixiol, Luxanna and Avalciel,
           contributing to their design and implementation in the game.
+He also created the map of the game.
         </td>
       </tr>
       <tr>